Craig Moore: Brisbane Roar

 After missing the start of the 2008–09 season due to injury, Moore scored his first goal for the Queensland Roar in their 2008–09 season round four clash with Perth Glory, as the club went on to win 3–0.
 However, his season was interrupted after being diagnosed with testicular cancer.
 In his first match since the announcement, he started the whole game against Perth Glory on 22 November 2008 and helped Queensland Roar win 4–1.
 After being given all clear, he then scored his second goal of the season, in a 2–1 win against Melbourne Victory on 2 January 2009.
-Moore helped the club finished third place to qualify for the Final series once again.
+Moore helped the club finish third place to qualify for the Final series once again.
 However, Queensland Roar lost in the Preliminary Final, in a 1–0 defeat against Adelaide United.
 At the end of the 2008–09 season, he made twenty–three appearances and scoring two times in all competitions.
 For his performance, Moore won both the Gary Wilkins Medal (Player of the Year) and Member's Player of the Year.

 At the start of the 2009–10 season, Moore scored his first goal of the season, in a 1–0 win against Central Coast Mariners.
 He began to regain his first team place for the club, playing in the centre–back position until his departure.
 Moore left the Roar in December 2009, after falling out with the coach Ange Postecoglou and wanting a move to Europe to increase his chances of 2010 FIFA World Cup selection.
 Following his release, a European club was keen to sign Moore, which turns out to be Scottish Premier League side St Johnstone, where he could rejoin his former teammate Derek McInnes.